 Go shopping at Darajani Bazaar

+Shopping at Darajani Bazaar is one of the things to do in Zanzibar.
 This is the biggest trading center in Stone Town.
 Here you can buy anything from food, jewelry, clothes, art, wood carvings, perfumes, etc. It is the perfect market to buy something to take back home that will remind you of Stone Town once your holiday is over.